 Girls with TS are usually shorter than average and may have other problems too, which we will take a look at below.
 No one knows what causes TS, but effective treatments are available, helping girls and women with the condition lead normal, happy lives.

 If you are found to have TS in childhood, growth hormone treatment can be given to help you grow taller.
-While growth hormone is a substance naturally made by the body, giving injections of extra growth hormone can help you to grow faster and reach an average adult height.
+While growth hormone is a substance naturally made by the body, giving extra growth hormone can help you to grow faster and reach an average adult height.

 You may have heard about a part of the female body called the ovaries.
 These produce the hormones that cause a girl's body to develop into a women as she gets older.
 This development is called puberty.
 In girls with TS, the ovaries don't develop as they should, so puberty cannot take place as normal.
 However, missing hormones can be replaced, enabling girls with TS to go through puberty as other girls do.